ibm-cloud-docs/FileStorage/working-with-snapshots.md

 A list of the snapshots will display as they’re taken in the **Snapshots** section of the **Detail** page.

-## How Do I Take a Manual Snapshot?
+## How do I take a Manual Snapshot?

 Manual snapshots can be taken at various points during an application upgrade or maintenance.
 You can also take snapshots across multiple servers that have been temporarily deactivated at the application level.